If I Had My Wish Tonight

 "If I Had My Wish Tonight" is a song written by Randy Goodrum and Dave Loggins originally released in 1979 by Dave Loggins on his self-titled album.
-American singer-songwriter David Lasley covered the song on his Missin' Twenty Grand album, releasing it as the first single.
+American singer-songwriter David Lasley covered the song for his album Missin' Twenty Grand, releasing it as its first single.
 The song debuted on March 13, 1982, and reached a peak position of 36 on the Billboard Hot 100 on May 1, 1982.

 The song was produced by Lasley with strings arranged by Arif Mardin.
 Dave Iveland is credited as co-producer and recording engineer.
 Bonnie Raitt contributed background vocals.
 It appears on Lasley's Back To Blue-Eyed Soul Collected Works released in 2001 and on EMI compilations Lost Hits of the 80s Vol. 2 and AOL Light Mellow: EMI Edition.

 Composition, lyrics and style

 Don Shewey for the Boston Phoenix described the performance and delivery of the lyrics "while the singer wails, a sort of Greek chorus led by Bonnie Raitt emblazons the wish on the back of the departing lover: "'Stead of walkin' away/You'd want me to stay/You would want me" (note the insistence of those "w" sounds)."